LightMoving/scout-image-studio/README.md

 2. In WordPress, open **Plugins → Add New → Upload Plugin**.
 3. Upload and activate Scout Image Studio.
 4. Open **Media → Scout Image Studio**.
+5. Create a current database and uploads backup before large rename operations.

 ## Requirements

 - WordPress 6.0 or newer
 - PHP 7.4 or newer
-- Permission to rename files in the WordPress uploads directory
+- Permission to modify files in the WordPress uploads directory
-- An OpenAI or Gemini API key only when AI naming is used
+- An OpenAI or Google Gemini API key only when AI naming is used

-## Roadmap
+## Frequently asked questions

-Planned workspaces include richer metadata editing, alt-text and caption generation, asset health, URL verification, image optimization, duplicate detection, and media SEO insights.
+### Does Scout Image Studio rename the physical file?

+Yes.
+It renames the physical image and its generated image sizes, then updates the associated WordPress metadata.

+### Does it update image URLs and references?

+Yes.
+Scout updates the attachment data and compatible references it can identify.
+A current backup is still strongly recommended, especially on sites using custom page builders or proprietary storage formats.

+### Can a rename be undone?

+Yes.
+Recent rename operations are recorded in the history panel and can be undone.

+### Is AI required?

+No. Manual naming and sequential bulk naming work without an AI provider or API key.

+### When are images sent to an AI provider?

+Only after an authorized administrator explicitly requests AI naming.

-## License
+## Safety

-GPL-2.0-or-later

----
+Before running large operations, create a current database and uploads backup.
+Test the plugin on a small group of images first, especially on sites using custom page builders or plugins that store media URLs in proprietary formats.

-## 📜 Changelog
+## Changelog

+### 2.2.11

+- Added complete OpenAI and Google Gemini external-service disclosures, including what data is sent and when.
+- Added provider terms and privacy links.
+- Added the public GitHub source repository and development/build information.
+- Replaced compressed JavaScript formatting with human-readable distributed source.
+- Removed WordPress.org directory-only banner artwork from the distributable plugin package.
+- Added an in-product privacy notice to AI & SEO Studio.
+- Preserved all existing AI provider, renaming, and image-processing behavior.

 ### 2.2.10

-- Adds a dedicated laptop and tablet stage between desktop and mobile layouts.
+- Added a dedicated laptop and tablet layout between desktop and mobile widths.
-- Moves the history panel below the rename workspace earlier, giving the table more room.
+- Moves the history panel below the rename workspace earlier to preserve table room.
-- Keeps every thumbnail at its existing 64 × 64 size.
-- Current Filename, New Filename, and Source resize more fluidly.
-- More visibility in the middle-width range where the layout previously felt fixed.
-- Mobile card layout.
+- Keeps thumbnail dimensions unchanged while allowing filename columns to resize fluidly.
+- Improved visibility of the Source and New filename columns at intermediate widths.

 ### 2.2.9